 Moreover, if the court finds that a violation was reckless, intentional, or resulted from willful misconduct by the servicer of the loan or the lender, the court has, in its power, the right to award the borrower the greater of three times the actual damages or statutory damages in the amount of $50,000.

-The safeguards given to homeowners through the Homeowners Bill of Rights or HBOR apply to first lien mortgages for properties that meet the following requirements:
+The safeguards given to homeowners through the Homeowners Bill of Rights or HBOR apply to first-lien mortgages for properties that meet the following requirements:

-Small servicers of loans, or entities that perform less than 175 foreclosure sales annually, are exempt from some of the stipulated HBOR requirements.
+Small servicers of loans or entities that perform less than 175 foreclosure sales annually are exempt from some of the stipulated HBOR requirements.

 You can learn more about HBOR regulations in California at the Attorney General’s website for the state.
-This law is especially important to you in you live in California and are faced with foreclosure.
+This law is especially important to you if you live in California and are faced with foreclosure.
 Learn more about your protections by visiting the site and reviewing some of the specific legislation.
 You can learn more about the details by referencing this link.

 To initially find out if you are eligible for a loan modification, refinance, or short sale, you need to contact the servicer of your loan.
 You can find the phone contact number on your billing statement.
 Contact the bank or servicer listed and ask for the servicer.